IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-10-emcpp-deducing-types.md

 ### Key points

 - Deduced types can often be seen using IDE editors, compiler error messages, and the Boost TypeIndex library.
-- The results of some tools may be neither helpful nor accurate, so an understanding of C++’s type deduction rules remains essential.
+- The results of some tools may be neither helpful nor accurate, so an understanding of C++'s type deduction rules remains essential.